gabbydgab/editorjs-strikethrough/README.md

 ## Output data

-Underlined text will be wrapped with a `s` tag with an `cdx-strikethrough` class.
+Strikethrough text will be wrapped with a `s` tag with an `cdx-strikethrough` class.

 ```json
 {